ovh/cds/docs/content/docs/components/cdn/migration.md

 Migration will be executed in two steps, the first one will populate the CDN database from known log items.
 Then log content will be accessible through the temporary CDS unit and CDN will start to sync your storage unit with CDS unit.

-If your CDS instance manage a lot of workflow the migration can take a long time, thanks to feature flipping you will be able to manually set the list of CDS project that should use CDN to gradually migrate your projects to CDN.
+If your CDS instance handles a lot of workflows, the migration may take a long time, thanks to the feature flip, you will be able to manually define the list of CDS projects that should use CDN to gradually migrate your projects to CDN.

 * (Optional) Set feature flipping for CDN logs to migrate only some projects.
 ```sh